Last Update: 6/4/2023

 - You should now be able to play games using a different TV/Monitor!

-NOTE: Please don’t ask me or anyone where to get ROMs.
+First, please don’t ask me or anyone where to get ROMs.
 We can’t, or shouldn’t answer you.
 It’s not an appropriate topic for discussion.
 There are places where you can download legal ROMs for installation to your PKA12.

 - 2023-06-14 – Minor updates.